Institutional Controls (ICs) are administrative, non-engineering controls placed on a site to:

 - Environmental Easement - This is an interest in real property, created under and subject to the provisions of ECL Article 71, Title 36 which contains a restriction/prohibition on the use of the land that would be inconsistent with the remedy selected for the site.

-- Deed Restriction - Deed restrictions may impose a variety of limitations and conditions on the use of property (e.g., they may limit the future uses of the property, the use of groundwater, or how soils are managed).
+- Deed Restriction - Deed restrictions may impose a variety of limitations and conditions on the use of property (e.g., they may limit the future uses of the property, use of groundwater, or how soils are managed).

 - Discharge Permit - This usually refers to a water discharge permit issued by the Department under ECL Article 17 to regulate the discharge from a groundwater extraction system or treatment plant.